DHI/getting-started-with-mikeio/_sources/installation_mikeio.md

 print("MIKE IO: " + mikeio.__version__)
 ```

-Can you say yes to the following questions?
+Can you say yes to the following question?

 * My MIKE IO version is 1.2 or greater

 ## FAQ
-### When I try to load mikeio I get this error:
+### When I try to import mikeio I get this error:

  > **FileNotFoundError:** Could not find module 'C:\ProgramData\mambaforge\lib\site-packages\mikecore\bin\windows\eum'